-

 Cambridge Assessment International Education is the largest assessment and academic program in the world, and a part of Cambridge University in the United Kingdom.
 With over 10,000 schools, 160 countries, and 40 governments utilizing their curriculum, they are recognized throughout the world.
 Over 700 universities and colleges accept their exam credits, and recently the NC State University System created a policy that accepts all As and A levels earned at a C or higher.
 Many other state systems are following suit and have put similar policies in place.

 Cambridge prides itself on preparing students for the rigors of life, university, and career by teaching critical thinking, problem-solving, and communication skills.
 The entire process is built on the philosophy of the Learner Attributes.
-These ideals and strong academic expectations allow students to become independent, global citizens that are ready to leave the protection of home and high school to successfully advance through whatever choices they make.
+These ideals and strong academic expectations allow students to become independent, global citizens that are ready to leave the protection of home and high school to successfully advance through whatever choices they make

 Edgenuity Courseware (Non-Credit Bearing)

 Students engage in courses or units that are completely customizable by a teacher of record.
 Courses are designed for the blended learning environment and supplemental support.
-The teacher of record monitors student progress and schedules time to provide additional support to students as needed.
+The teacher of record monitors student progress and schedules time to provide additional support to students as needed.Edgenuity Courseware (Credit Bearing)

 Students engage in courses that content leaders and specialists have specifically designed to provide tighter alignment and focus on priority standards.
 No edits or adjustments are allowed unless there is a documented student plan.
 In addition, this platform provides both new coursework and credit recovery options.
-The teacher of record monitors student progress and schedules time to provide additional support to students as needed.
+The teacher of record monitors student progress and schedules time to provide additional support to students as needed.Edgenuity SIS

-Students experiencing unique situations have access to Edgenuity IS.
+Students experiencing unique situations have access to Edgenuity Instructional Services.
 The platform provides both new coursework and credit recovery options.
 Students engage in an online course with a teacher from Edgenuity.
-The E-learning contact at the school monitors progress and contacts students & families as needed.
+The e-learning contact at the school monitors progress and contacts students & families as needed.North Carolina Virtual Public School

 Students engage in an online course with a teacher from NCVPS.
-E-learning contact at the school monitors progress and contacts students & families as needed.
+The E-learning contact at the magnet school monitors progress and contacts students & families as needed.
 Enrollment in courses is completed at the school level.
-Virtual options should be used only when a face-to-face option is not available or there are scheduling conflicts that impact a student’s ability to meet necessary graduation requirements.
+Virtual options should be used only when a face-to-face option is not available or there are scheduling conflicts that impact a student’s ability to meet necessary graduation requirements.Due to a fixed budget, CMS uses the NCVPS platform in the summer to support students with satisfying graduation requirements.